Split-complex number: Algebraic properties

-The image of x in the quotient is the "imaginary" unit j.
+The image of x in the quotient is the hyperbolic unit j.
 With this description, it is clear that the split-complex numbers form a commutative algebra over the real numbers.
 The algebra is not a field since the null elements are not invertible.
 All of the nonzero null elements are zero divisors.

 Since addition and multiplication are continuous operations with respect to the usual topology of the plane, the split-complex numbers form a topological ring.